 Distinctions:

-I am honored to have received the CARSCA, ORED SGP and UA Cyberseed awards at UA in 2020-2021.
-I have also received twice proposal-based Software and Computing R&D for High-Luminosity LHC postdoctoral awards from US-CMS Collaboration.
-These awards are used to partially support UA postdoc, Dr. Davide DiCroce.
-My research is currently supported by the Department of Energy and National Science Foundation and additional grants or in-kind contributions from industry partners, such as Google, Nvidia and Mathworks.
+I am honored to have received the CARSCA (twice), ORED SGP and UA Cyberseed awards at UA in 2020-2023.
+I was also awarded UA College of Arts & Sciences Distinguished Teaching Fellowship in 2022-2025 and a Learning in Action Fellowship in 2020-2021.
+I have also received three proposal-based Software and Computing R&D for High-Luminosity LHC postdoctoral awards from US-CMS Collaboration from 2020-2023.
+These awards were used to partially support UA postdocs, Dr. Ruchi Chudasama and Dr. Davide DiCroce.
+Dr. Chudasama has additionally won the LHC Physics Center (LPC) Distinguished Researcher Fellowship in 2024.
+My research is currently supported by the Department of Energy (6 awards since 2019) and National Science Foundation (4 awards since 2019) and additional grants or in-kind contributions from industry partners, such as Google, Nvidia and Mathworks.
 I have also been chosen twice for the Fermilab LHC Physics Center (LPC) Distinguished Researcher Fellowship in 2018 and 2019.
 As part of the proposal-based fellowship, I worked on developing latest machine learning techniques to detector development and advanced data analysis, with a focus on rare Higgs boson decays and High-Luminosity LHC Detector Upgrade.
 During the 2018 Fermilab LHC Physics Center (LPC) Distinguished Researcher Fellowship, I worked on machine learning for Higgs decays to fermions and trigger applications.

 In 2017, I have been appointed the convener of the CMS Machine Learning Forum (2017-2019).
 I have additionally been selected to represent the United States in Pan-American Advanced Studies Institute (one of two such selections) and was also one of the US LHC Users Association lightning-round winners in 2016.
 I was DESY Research Fellow from 2012-2015.